© 2024 Aspen Public Radio

 May has not yet responded to Aspen Public Radio’s request for comment.

-Caroline Llanes is a general assignment reporter at Aspen Public Radio, covering everything from local governments to public lands.
-Her work has been featured on NPR.
+Caroline Llanes is an award-winning reporter, currently working as the general assignment reporter at Aspen Public Radio.
+There, she covers everything from local governments to public lands.
+Her work has been featured on NPR's Morning Edition and APM's Marketplace.
 Previously, she was an associate producer for WBUR’s Morning Edition in Boston.